tzur/AFNetworking/TinCan/README.md

 Let's take an example of *Videoleap* opening *Photofox* for asset editing.
 Here are some of the flows which **can** be implemented by message passing between the apps using TinCan:

-* It's possible to check whether a given message can be delivered to *Photofox*, and if not, user **can** be navigated to the *App Store* to download it, _but this up to application's implementation_ and is out of TinCan's scope.
+* It's possible to check whether a given message can be delivered to *Photofox*, and if not, user **can** be navigated to the *App Store* to download it. **Note** checking whether a message can be sent to a target application is within TinCan's responsibilities, however opening the *App Store* is not.
 * *Videoleap* opens *Photofox* for asset editing and goes to background.
 Once the user accepts the changes in *Photofox* and returns to *Videoleap*, the asset's edits become visible.
 TinCan is agnostic to application's crashes.
 However it's up to the **app's implementation** to be able to recover correctly from crash, during an external asset editing flow.

 ## Main components